rackerlabs/docs-aws/docs/recommended-network-config/cloudformation.rst

 Rackspace CloudFormation Template: BaseNetwork
 ----------------------------------------------

-We assist customers creating custom CloudFormation templates to describe their environments.
-We make a standardized CloudFormation Templates, BaseNetwork, available to create the initial network and all of its necessary components.
-The rest of this section will describe the elements that are part of the BaseNetwork CloudFormation Template, and their associated components.
-You can download the BaseNetwork template `here
+We help customers create custom CloudFormation templates to describe their environments.
+We make available a standardized CloudFormation Template, `BaseNetwork`, that creates the initial network and all of its necessary components.
+The rest of this section describes the elements that are part of the `BaseNetwork` CloudFormation Template and the associated components.
+You can download the `BaseNetwork` template `here
 <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/BaseNetwork.template>`_.

 **Parameters**